How much should I spend on Google Ads?

 Average Cost-Per-Click – This is the average amount Google will charge you when one of your ads is clicked on.
 You can find cost-per-click estimates using the Google Keyword Planner.
 But be sure to take these estimates as a loose guideline, and feel free to adjust based on historical advertising data you have available.

 How to use Google Keyword Planner to find cost-per-click estimates

 To obtain estimates in the Keyword Planner input any search term that you might want to advertise on into the “product or service” field.
 If you haven’t done any keyword research yet, you can enter your website address into the “landing page” field to generate keyword ideas.

 Google’s Keyword planner will then return a list of keyword ideas correlated with your search term.
 You can use the number from the suggested bids column as your cost-per-click estimate.
 Your actual cost-per-click will vary, so make sure to compare your initial budget to your actual results.

 Note: When you start creating ads you will want to go beyond Google’s Keyword Planner to find the best search terms.
 If you want to learn more about keyword research, our Data Driven Google Ads Certification Course.

 Conversion rate – What is the rate your visitors convert into customers on your website?
 If you don’t know your conversion rate, use ~1-2% to start.
 That is the “average” for the web, although most sites convert at a much higher, or lower rate.

-Step 2: Enter your data into the AdWords Budget Calculator
+Step 2: Enter your data into the Ads Budget Calculator

 This is the fun part!!
-First, download our Google AdWords Budget Calculator provided below.
+First, download our Google Ads Budget Calculator provided below.
 Then follow along with the rest of this guide.